cujojs/curl/README.md

 You can also load css files by using the AMD plugin at the following repo:
 <https://github.com/unscriptable/cssx/blob/master/src/cssx/css.js>

-The following plugins are planned:
+The following plugins are in progress:

 i18n! -- loads text strings and other locale-specific constants